JodyMurray/my-api/README.md

 ## **Deployment**

+First step of deployment is setting up the JWT tokens:
+* Firstly install the package in the terminal window, using the command:

+    *pip install dj-rest-auth==2.1.9*
+* In the settings.py file add the following to the "Installed Apps" section.

+    *'rest_framework.authtoken',*

+    *'dj_rest_auth',*

+* Next, add the following urls to the urlpatterns list:

+    *path('dj-rest-auth/', include('dj_rest_auth.urls')),*

+* In the command terminal, migrate the database just added by typing:

+    *python manage.py migrate*

+* Next we want to add the feature to enable registration of users.
+Type the following into the terminal:

+    *pip install 'dj-rest-auth[with_social]'*

+* Add the following into the "Installed Apps" section in the settings.py file:

+    *'django.contrib.sites',*

+    *'allauth',*

+    *'allauth.account',*

+    *'allauth.socialaccount',*

+    *'dj_rest_auth.registration',*

+* Add SITE_ID value, which is placed under INSTALLED APPS List:
+    *SITE_ID = 1*

 ## **Credits**

 - The DRF API walkthrough was used as a guide for this API, it served as a major help in creating this API.